ansible/awx/docs/docsite/rst/userguide/security.rst

 .. |rbac-heirarchy-morecomplex| image:: ../common/images/rbac-heirarchy-morecomplex.png

 RBAC controls also give you the capability to explicitly permit User and Teams of Users to run playbooks against certain sets of hosts.
 Users and teams are restricted to just the sets of playbooks and hosts to which they are granted capabilities.
-And, with |at|, you can create or import as many Users and Teams as you require--create users and teams manually or import them from LDAP or Active Directory.
+And, with AWX, you can create or import as many Users and Teams as you require--create users and teams manually or import them from LDAP or Active Directory.

 RBACs are easiest to think of in terms of who or what can see, change, or delete an "object" for which a specific capability is being determined.

 Applying RBAC
 ~~~~~~~~~~~~~~~~~

-The following sections cover how to apply |at|'s RBAC system in your environment.
+The following sections cover how to apply AWX's RBAC system in your environment.

 Editing Users
 ^^^^^^^^^^^^^^^

-When editing a user, a |at| system administrator may specify the user as being either a *System Administrator* (also referred to as the Superuser) or a *System Auditor*.
+When editing a user, a AWX system administrator may specify the user as being either a *System Administrator* (also referred to as the Superuser) or a *System Auditor*.

-- System administrators implicitly inherit all capabilities for all objects (read/write/execute) within the |at| environment.
+- System administrators implicitly inherit all capabilities for all objects (read/write/execute) within the AWX environment.
-- System Auditors implicitly inherit the read-only capability for all objects within the |at| environment.
+- System Auditors implicitly inherit the read-only capability for all objects within the AWX environment.

 Editing Organizations
 ^^^^^^^^^^^^^^^^^^^^^^^^